 We make every effort to ensure that titles are promptly removed from the site if they become unavailable but orders for unavailable titles may occasionally slip through the net.
 In this event, we will contact you to advise when the title will become available or to arrange a refund.

-What is a Library Pass?
+What is a Subscription?

 No, anyone can access the online catalogue and buy a play from this site.